 For leaders wanting to develop new behaviours to increase their effectiveness, one key is to identify specific success measures.
 This is not as easy as it sounds.
 Alongside desired outcomes of any coaching project, clients and I work together to identify 2 – 3 specific success measures which they and others will see and experience as a result of the behavioural changes they are considering.
 How do we do this?

 We identify specific relationships, in a specific setting and describe the desired result.

-1. The context: The client is quiet, shy or reserved in leadership team meetings.
+1. The context is the client is quiet, shy or reserved in leadership team meetings.
+The coaching outcome is

-The coaching outcome: “To be perceived as a valuable colleague amongst peers.” or “To shift from being deferential to being a peer with colleagues and with those in authority.”
+‘To be perceived as a valuable colleague amongst peers’ or, ‘To shift from being deferential to being a peer with colleagues and with those in authority’

-The success measure for coaching might be: The client is actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses.
+The success measure for coaching might be: is actively sought and invited for information, feedback, and advice on current and strategic issues by peers and bosses

-The success measure might be: Specified peers and staff across the business spontaneously report the individual as being helpful and easy to approach.
+The success measure might be: specified peers and staff across the business spontaneously report x being helpful, and easy to approach

 © Diana Jones